biocorecrg/SIB_course_nextflow_Nov_2021/docs/first.rst

   :width: 600

-Processes are independent from one another and can be run in parallel depending on the number of elements in a channel.
+Processes are independent from each another and can be run in parallel, depending on the number of elements in a channel.
-In the previous example, processes **A**, **B** and **C** can be run in parallel and only when they **ALL** end can process **D** be triggered.
+In the previous example, processes **A**, **B** and **C** can be run in parallel and only when they **ALL** end the process **D** is triggered.

 Installation
 ============

 .. note::
-  Nextflow is already installed on the machines for the training!
+  Nextflow is already installed on the machines provided for this course.
-  You need at least the Java version 8 for Nextflow installation.
+  You need at least the Java version 8 for the Nextflow installation.

 .. tip::
   You can check the version fo java by typing::